fpom/hyena/README.md

  * `System`: stores a full HyENA
  * `Node`: stores one automaton of a `System` instance
- * `Location`: stores one state of an automaton, we use the term location in order to make a clear distinction with one state of the system
+ * `Location`: stores one location (ie, state) of an automaton, we use the term _location_ in order to make a clear distinction with one state of the system
  * `Transition`: stores one transition between two locations
  * `Input`: stores an explicit link between two nodes (to form an explicit network)

  Although the network may be left implicit and `Input` is not strictly necessary, we prefer to have it in the basic model to emphasis the network dimension of HyENAs.

- These classes and there relations are illustrated here:
+ These classes and their relations are illustrated here:

 ![the classes in the basic model](doc/ena.png)